CPU vs GPU | Best Use Cases For Each

 - Massive Parallel Computing: Whereas CPUs excel in more complex computations, GPUs excel in extensive calculations with numerous similar operations, such as computing matrices or modeling complex systems.

-These two advantages were the main reasons GPUs were created because both contribute to complex graphics processing.
+These two advantages of GPUs were the main reasons they were created because both contribute to complex graphics processing.
 However, the GPU structure quickly led developers and engineers to apply GPU technology to other high-performance applications: